fabianroy/Penguin-Fashion/README.md

 # Penguin Fashion Website
-A responsive shopping website for desktop and mobile.
+A responsive fashion website for desktop and mobile.
 Made with HTML5 and Tailwind CSS.